innocenzi/tailwindcss-theming/readme.md

       .name('dark')
       .schemeDefault()
       .dark()
-      .keep() // this is what allows it to be added with its name .colors({
+      .keep() // this is what allows it to be added with its name instead of only being available with the `prefer-color-scheme` media query
+      .colors({
         background: '#2E3440',
         surface: '#3B4252',